Back to top: Overview

 Part One.
 Theory

-The first is the notion of a browser edition: the data are accessible not only for the kind of "browsing" we associate with data mining, i. e., searching for what is already known; in adidtion to the data search function, the UGR digital browsing entails a confrontation with the argument that encases the data and is developed on multiple levels.
+- Browser edition and the notion of interplanarity. – The website format is the perfect venue for meeting the substantive needs of the global record: this section presents a discussion of the basic principles that define the configuration of the system and explain its full potential.
+The data are accessible for the kind of “browsing” we associate with data mining, i. e., searching for what is already known.
+But in addition to that, the UGR digital browsing entails a confrontation with the argument that encases the data and is developed on multiple levels, developing an interplanar function that correlates structurally discursive levels and specific data and data sets.

 Back to top: Overview